-Over the past three years, Foundation grants to hospital departments and services have exceeded $1,500,000 annually.
+Over the past three years, Foundation grants to hospital departments and health care services have exceeded $1,500,000 annually.

 Supporting Diverse Needs